behnamnikbakht/CPSC-67101/README.md

 One feature is the multimedia nature of tweets that might contain image, audio and video.
 But the majority of works in this domain concentrate on text.
 The other feature related to social media is that when it comes to analyse data, some special inputs like emoji should be considered in NLP.
-Also gaining benefit from the nature of social networks is considered in some of the research.
+Also gaining benefit from the nature of social networks is considered in some research.

 ## Related Work
 In terms of input type, techniques in this area could be categorized in three main sections:

 ### Multi-modal
-Most of the work in emotion recognition focus on text because of the fact that tweets are mostly in text.
+Most of the work in emotion recognition focus on text because tweets are mostly in text.
 But in some papers like [2], it tries to fuse both visual and textual models to get a more comprehensive result.

 Emotion Recognition can be applied to text, speech, and facial expressions.